-Like many other inventions, there is some debate surrounding the details of the Cobb salad’s creation, but a few things are for certain: Robert Howard Cobb and Hollywood's Brown Derby Restaurant had something to do with it.
-As the most common version of the story goes, Cobb started the Brown Derby with Herbert Somborn in 1926.
-Known at the time as “The Little Hat”, this restaurant was literally shaped like a brown derby hat and was opened in the hopes of bringing super-fresh, high-quality food to Southern California during a time when it was sorely lacking.
+Q: What is the history of Cobb salad?
+A: As the most common version of the story goes, Robert Howard Cobb started the Brown Derby Restaurant with Herbert Somborn in 1926.
+Known at the time as “The Little Hat,” this eatery was literally shaped like a brown derby hat and was opened in the hopes of bringing super-fresh, high-quality food to Southern California during a time when it was sorely lacking.

 Working late one night in 1937 and entertaining some of his famous friends, Cobb went into the kitchen to scrounge up some leftovers for their midnight snack.
 After finding some lettuce, blue cheese, chicken, tomatoes, and scraps of bacon, he assembled the concoction and brought it out.
-The dish was so warmly received that one of these friends, Sid Grauman—of the iconic Grauman’s Chinese Theatre (now known as the TCL Chinese Theatre)—came back the very next day and ordered the “Cobb salad”.
+The dish was so warmly received that one of these friends, Sid Grauman—of the iconic Grauman’s Chinese Theatre (now known as the TCL Chinese Theatre)—came back the very next day and ordered the “Cobb salad.”
 The salad was added to the restaurant’s menu and was chopped and assembled in front of the guests, making it a must-try experience.
-The dish was a hit from that time on.
+The dish was a hit from then on.

 Cobb Salad Recipe